raymondbutcher/pretf/README.md

 * Small codebase.
   * No concept of the hundreds or thousands of Terraform resources, instead there is a generic way to create JSON for them.
 * Easy to learn.
-  * Takes under 5 minutes to understand all of Pretf if you know Python.
+  * It should take under 5 minutes to fully understand Pretf if you know Python.

 ## Overview

 Here is what happens when you run `pretf`:

 1. It finds `*.tf.py` files in the current directory and creates `*.tf.json` files.
-1. It exeutes `terraform`, passing along any provided command line arguments.
+1. It executes `terraform`, passing along any provided command line arguments.

 For example, with `iam.tf.py`: